-The Duomo of Spoleto (Santa Maria Assunta) dates from the 12th century and features a Romanesque façade with a golden mosaic dated 1207 (depicting Christ between the Virgin Mary and St. John) and punctuated by no less than eight rose windows.
+The Duomo of Spoleto dates from the 12th century and features a Romanesque façade with a golden mosaic dated 1207 (depicting Christ between the Virgin Mary and St. John) and punctuated by no less than eight rose windows.
 Inside is a magnificent fresco cycle of the Life of the Virgin by Fra Filippo Lippi (1467).
 The artist’s tomb is located in the right trancept.
 The Duomo’s interior was baroqued in the 17th century for Pope Urban VII, who is commemorated by a Bernini bust high above the central door inside.
 Only the pavement and frescoes survived the renovation.

-Above the town one might enjoy the emposing Rocca Albornoziana fortress, (1359–1370) with its six sturdy towers.
+Above the town one might enjoy the imposing Rocca Albornoziana fortress, (1359–1370) with its six sturdy towers.
 It is located just next to an ancient aqueduct and, when approaching Spoleto from the south, is an iconic view of the city.